greatlyoutraged/truth/bom_problems.md

 2 Nephi 21:31 and Mormon 7:7 also describe the Father, the Son, and the Holy Ghost as “one God”.

-The current edition of the Book of Mormon makes no mention of God and Christ as separate, resurrected, exalted physical men.
+The current edition of the Book of Mormon makes no mention of God and Christ as separate, resurrected, exalted men.
 Joseph Smith’s earliest accounts of the First Vision were also in harmony with a trinitarian world view.
 Only in later accounts did two personages appear to Joseph Smith.

 Other areas of conflict between the Book of Mormon and modern Mormon theology include the reasons for different races (and presumably that righteousness can turn dark skin white), the purposes of temples, and the circumstances under which polygamy should be practiced.